SUNIDHI0526/newrepo-demo/README.md

 # newrepo-demo
-This is my first git Repository. his marks the beginning of my journey in open-source and software development.
+This is my first Git Repository.
+This marks the beginning of my journey in open-source and software development.